larrywang0701/cs3219-ay2425s1-project-g36/frontend/README.md

 - `http://localhost:5173/forgot-password` - forgot password page if not logged in
 - `http://localhost:5173/settings` - user account settings if logged in
 - `http://localhost:5173/questions` - question list if logged in
+- `http://localhost:5173/questions/new` - form to add questions if admin, else redirects to list questions page
 - `http://localhost:5173/questions/1` - view question 1 if not admin, edit question 1 if admin, login page if not logged in
 - `http://localhost:5173/nonsense-link` - error page